Kalidas Jayaram: Early and personal life

+He married Tarini Kalingarayar, who was third runner up of Miss Diva 2021, on December 8 2024.

 Career

 At the age of 7, he made his debut in Sathyan Anthikad's Kochu Kochu Santhoshangal (2000).
-He received the National Award for Best Child Artist for his second film Ente Veedu Appuvinteyum (2003), directed by Siby Malayil.
-Kalidas played the lead in Balaji Tharaneetharan's second directorial venture Oru Pakka Kathai.
+He received the National Award for Best Child Artist for his second film Ente Veedu Appuvinteyum (2003).

+In 2016, he made his debut in Tamil cinema with Meen Kuzhambum Mann Paanaiyum (2016).

 He made his debut as a lead actor in Malayalam cinema in Poomaram (2018).
-In 2019, Kalidas had 3 releases: Mr. & Ms. Rowdy, Argentina Fans Kaattoorkadavu and Happy Sardar.
+Next, Kalidas had 3 releases: Mr. & Ms. Rowdy (2019), Argentina Fans Kaattoorkadavu (2019) and Happy Sardar (2019).

+His work on OTT, especially in Paava Kadhaigal (2020) have brought him critical acclaim.
+His role as Sathar in Sudha Kongara's short, Thangam, saw him portray the role of a trans woman.
+Kalidas played the lead in Balaji Tharaneetharan's second directorial venture Oru Pakka Kathai (2020).

+He has since played supporting roles in the action films Vikram (2022) and Raayan (2024).